ibm-cloud-docs/databases-for-mongodb/howto-upgrade.md

 {: #upgrading-ui}
 {: ui}

-You can upgrade to a new version when [restoring a backup](/docs/databases-for-mongodb?topic=databases-for-mongodb-dashboard-backups&interface=ui#restore-backup) from the _Backups_ tab of your _Deployment Overview_.
-Clicking **Restore** on a backup brings up a dialog box where you can change some options for the new deployment.
+You can upgrade to a new version by [restoring a backup](/docs/cloud-databases?topic=cloud-databases-dashboard-backups&interface=ui#restore-backup) from the _Backups_ tab of your _Deployment Overview_.
+Click **Restore** on a backup to bring up a dialog box where you can change some options for the new deployment.
 One of them is the database version, which is auto-populated with the versions available for you to upgrade to.
 Select a version and click **Restore** to start the provision and restore process.

-Upgrade from MongoDB 4.2 to 5.0 by first [restoring a backup](/docs/databases-for-mongodb?topic=databases-for-mongodb-dashboard-backups&interface=ui#restore-backup) of your data into a new version 4.4 deployment.
-Then, follow the same process to upgrade to version 5.0.
-Upgrading through PITR is not supported.
-{: important}

 ## Upgrading through the CLI
 {: #upgrading-cli}